NexInfinite/DiscordBotHelp/README.md

 I've got to the stage where I feel comfortable saying that I know what im doing and so I have decided to share all my knowledge to everyone else.
 I hope you can find something useful out of my organized mess.

 The above messages where written before discord banned me for the 2nd time, I do have more public bots including angry gamer butthey have not been verified as of yet and are stuck at 100 guilds.
 I am still working on this, just don't fully know what to add to it other than music commands (which is done I just haven't updated this yet).
+Thanks for issues; will be fixing soon :D